 Neil Calloway looks at the less than successful Aquaman TV pilot from 2006…

-Aquaman might not be well known to the general public, but if you’d have said Iron Man to all but the biggest comic book fan before 2008 they’d think you were talking about a particularly taxing triathlon rather than a Elon Musk like superhero.
-As with most comic book characters, there have been previous attempts to bring him to the screen.
+As with most comic book characters, there have been previous attempts to Arthur Curry to the screen.
 After a version of the character appearing in an episode of Smallville in 2005 Warner Brothers decided he deserved a TV show of his own, so Smallville creators Alfred Gough and Miles Millar commissioned to produce a pilot.

 However, relying on the wisdom that kind of proves they didn’t really have a plan for the character or a handle on the material, the role was recast and his origin story changed from that in Smallville.
 I can’t quite work out if Alan Ritchson, who played the role in Smallville should feel disappointed that he was recast, or glad that he dodged a bullet by not appearing in a TV show that was never broadcast.
 Justin Hartley took the lead role.